YWQAQWY/YWQAQWY/README.md

 - 👋 Hi, I’m @YWQAQWY
 - 👀 I’m interested in PROGRAMMING,but I'am just a noviciate
-- 🌱 I’m currently learning C# and Python
+- 🌱 Acknowledege in c# python and CPP ,willing to exchange experience
-- 💞️ I’m looking to collaborate on Embedded development
+- 💞️ I’m looking to collaborate on Artificial Intelligence programming
 - 📫 How to reach me: if you wanna offer some advice about programming, please contact me through my emile:smsmun.Yanwq@outlook.com
-- 😄 Pronouns:Be eager to learn.Will to communicate
 - ⚡ Fun fact: Just a freshman in collage.

 <!---